MurrayIII/UnicodeMathML/playground/help.md

 The hot keys listed above work here too, as do the symbol galleries and the math autocomplete menus.
 The copy hot key, Ctrl+c, copies the MathML for the selected content into the plain-text copy slot, rather than copying the underlying plain text.
 This enables you to paste built-up math equations into Word and other apps that interpret "plain-text" MathML as MathML rather than plain text.
+Note: math autobuildup works with native MathML rendering; if MathJax is active, only Ctrl+c works.

 Currently arrow-key navigation needs work and there are other glitches.
 The implementation uses JavaScript to manipulate the MathML in the browser DOM and seems very promising.